Effectively Calm a Dog: Surprising Solutions!

 Is there anything that will help a stressed dog?

-These are supposed to spray a calming spray (I think chamomile) to get your dog to a zen state.
-There had no effect on Henry.
+These are supposed to spray a calming spray (mostly chamomile) to get your dog to a zen state.
+While it’s a fabulous theory, it had no effect on Henry.

 Some herbal remedies work fabulously for dogs with anxiety, but sadly not for Henry.
 I think I’ve tried every type, but not every brand.

-This did help a bit with Henry’s anxiety, but it didn’t eliminate a panic attack completely.
+Massaging Henry’s ears did help a bit with his anxiety, but it didn’t eliminate a panic attack completely.
 It basically knocked his anxiety down a few degrees, but that wasn’t good enough for me.

 This seems to work like a charm for some dogs.
-I have to admit at times, if Henry wasn’t having a really bad attack, it would help somewhat.
-But it still wasn’t good enough.
+I have to admit that at times, if Henry isn’t having a really bad attack, it does help somewhat.
+But it still doesn’t eliminate the anxiety completely.

 I had to think hard about giving Henry an actual prescription.
 But when I would see him pacing and panting in a full-on attack, I knew my choice.
 This did help.
 However, the problem was that it made him loopy for a few days.
 That’s no good!